Stan McDonald

-Stanley George McDonald Jr. (born August 28, 1935; died in May 2021) is a traditional jazz clarinetist, soprano saxophone and tuba player.
+Stanley Montrose McDonald Jr. (August 28, 1935 – May 2021) was an American traditional jazz soprano saxophone and clarinetist.
 He was one of the founding members of the New Black Eagle Jazz Band in 1971.
 Ten years later he founded the Blue Horizon Jazz Band.

-He made numerous recordings with the New Black Eagles.
-In 1973 the recording "On the River" was nominated for an Emmy Award.
+McDonald made numerous recordings with the New Black Eagles.

 McDonald was listed as one of the top five soprano saxophone players in the world in a 1985 Mississippi Rag poll.
 He has played with Ralph Sutton, Tommy Benford, Buzzy Drootin, Ross Petot, Sammy Price, Benny Waters, Doc Cheatham, Dick Wetmore, Marty Grosz, and Scott Hamilton.

 In 2010, McDonald was the subject of a three-part series entitled Visiting Stan McDonald on Dave Radlauer's Jazz Rhythm radio series.
 The program won a Gabriel Award in 2011.

+Stan McDonald died in May 2021, at the age of 85.